kyeung2/cv/kye-yeung-cv.md

 ---
 *"If you can't explain a concept to a young child, you don't understand it yourself."*

-Experienced hands-on Engineer with a strong background in designing and delivering scalable backend systems.
-Guided by this principle, I strive to communicate with empathy, whether through my code or in collaboration with colleagues.
-Skilled in leading complex projects from inception to market, including API development and applying domain-driven design principles.
+Experienced hands-on engineer with a strong background in designing and delivering scalable backend systems.
+I strive to communicate with empathy, whether through my code or in collaboration with colleagues.
 Passionate about code stewardship, focusing on quality, maintainability, and ensuring the longevity of the codebase.
 Committed to fostering a positive working environment, mentoring, learning, and driving best practices.
 Dedicated to aligning technical solutions with business goals.

 ## Professional Experience